output.inlineScripts

 • Default: false

-Whether to inline output scripts files (.js files) into HTML with <script> tags in production mode.
+Whether to inline output scripts files (.js files) into HTML with <script> tags.

 Note that, with this option on, the scripts files will no longer be written in dist directory, they will only exist inside the HTML file instead.